top of page

 Some commercial feeds and supplements contain added sodium, but it is often not in sufficient levels and can vary greatly from product to product, so be sure to check the label.
 Luckily, an inexpensive and readily available source of sodium chloride exists- SALT!
 Regular table salt or sodium chloride is approximately 61 percent chloride and 39 percent sodium.
 2 tablespoons (1 ounce) of table salt will provide 10g of sodium and meet your horse’s daily sodium requirement.

-While there are many other factors to consider in reducing colic risk, by providing adequate year-round daily salt supplementation, you can ensure your horses’ sodium requirements are met, which may help lower the risk of dehydration-related colic.
+While there are many other factors to consider in reducing the risk of colic, by providing adequate year-round daily salt supplementation, you can ensure your horses’ sodium requirements are met, which may help lower the risk of dehydration-related colic.

 References: